gituser1034/a2_llm_olly/README.md

 # a2_llm_olly
 Olly Love
-Ollama + Python LLM Study Buddy
+Ollama + Python LLM Astronomy Study Buddy

 Overview: An Ai-engineering application using a local Ollama model with Langchain and Chroma DB.
 RAG from a small pdf set generates a True/False quiz to help me study for my upcoming Astronomy exam.